arista-eosplus/pyeapi/docs/install.rst

   # Install
   admin:~ admin$ sudo pip install -e ~/projects/pyeapi

 ..
-Tip:: If you start using pyeapi and get import errors, make sure your PATH
+Tip:: If you start using pyeapi and get import errors, make sure your
-         is set to include the path to pyeapi.
-You can also set your PYTHONPATH to include the pyeapi source path.
+         PYTHONPATH is set to include the path to pyeapi.